Define rolling-window alerts

 Set up triggering conditions

 Note: How do you deal with a situation where an alert would continue to be triggered with each new result received?
 To take the basic conditional alert example, what if there's a rush of matching results and the "greater than 100" condition is met by all of them?
 It could potentially lead to a corresponding rush of alert emails--something that wouldn't be appreciated by their recipients.
-That's why you use throttling to keep alerts from being triggered too frequently.
+That's why you use throttling to keep alerts from triggering too frequently.
 See the section on configuring throttling for rolling-window alerts, below.

 - Send email - Send an email to a list of recipients that you define.
 You can opt to have this email contain the results of the triggering search job.